gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 #### `raw_file`

-The data in `raw_file` must be stored using 1-byte or 2-byte big-endian words.
+The data in `raw_file` must be stored using 1-byte or 2-byte big-endian words in raster BSQ order.

 The number of input samples in `raw_file` is automatically deducted from the codec configuration described in `v2f_codec`.
+In case 2D is being compressed, the -w parameter must be used to specify the row width.

 The size of `raw_file` is arbitrary, except that it must be a multiple of the number of bytes per sample configured in the codec.

 #### `v2f_codec`